alexmt/merge-sort/README.md

 merge-sort
 ==========

-Sorts a big file using merge sort.
+Coding exercise: Sorts a big file using merge sort.